Bartekkur1/janpa/README.md

 }
 ```

-Every model inherits from "mother model" class database connection so its not establishing connection for every model.
+Every model inherits from "mother model" class database connection so it's not establishing connection for every model.

 **Query builder itself is big, 200 lines of functions we can use to interact with database.
-Even that I created it myself sometimes I have to look there for a function that im not sure is there or I don’t exactly remember how it works.
-Im not going to make a querybuilder documentation, I don’t have time and patient…**
+Even though I created it myself sometimes I have to look there for a function that I'm not sure is there or I don’t remember how it works.
+I'm not going to make a querybuilder documentation, I don’t have time and patience…**

 ##### Model examples :